 Go to an Elephant Sanctuary

 [Side note, don’t take a running jump into the homemade swimming pool, it is NOT as deep as it looks and it may warrant a visit to Chiangmai Ram Hospital.
-However, if you are interested in travel insurance just in case, I would recommend booking through World Nomads.
+But if you’re interested in travel insurance in case of any mishaps, I would recommend booking through World Nomads.
 I was reimbursed for all my hospital bills following the sprain.]

 Wat Suan Dok

 Like the rest of Thailad, Chiang Mai has no shortage of temples to explore.
 The first stop on our list was Wat Suan Dok.
-The white mausoleums (chedi) in the garden hold the ashes of late rulers of Chiang Mai and the largest golden chedi holds relics of the Buddha.
+The white mausoleums (chedi) in the garden hold the ashes of late rulers of Chiang Mai.
+The largest golden chedi holds relics of the Buddha.
 It was extremely peaceful to stroll through the white marble and marvel at the Langa Chedi.

 Wat Phra Singh